-6.5 Form Tutors
+6.4 Form Tutors

 Form Tutors are responsible for maintaining an oversight of the behaviour of the members of their form.
-They will manage concerns relating to their form in the first instance and keep the appropriate Head of Key Stage informed.
-Should any issues need to be escalated, the Head of Key Stage and Form Tutor will refer to the DHP (or DSL if a safeguarding concern.
+They will manage concerns relating to their form in the first instance and keep the Deputy Head informed.
 The Form Tutors are the main point or contact for pastoral care in the School.